opbi/hooks/README.md

 ```

-> With the decorator and pipe operators being enabled, we can easily turn the codebase into an illustration of business logic and technical behaviour.
-They also work greatly [without the operators](#without-decorator-and-pipe-operators).
-Those decorators work out of box with minimum configuration with the [opionated function signature](
+> Those decorators work out of box with minimum configuration thanks to the [opionated function signature](
 #opinionated-function-signature).

-The structured log it produced below obviously helps to precisely pinpoint the error function with param to reproduce the case.
-This can be easily further integrated into automated cross-team alerting and debugging system.
+The structured log it produced below makes it a breeze to precisely pinpoint the error function with param to reproduce the case.
+This can be easily further integrated into an automated cross-team monitoring and alerting system.

 ```shell
 [info] event: userCancelSubscription.getSubscription
 [error] event: userCancelSubscription.cancelSubscription, type: TimeoutError, Retry: 1, Param: { subscriptionId: '4672c33a-ff0a-4a8c-8632-80aea3a1c1c1' }
 ```

+> With the decorator and pipe operators being enabled, we can easily turn the codebase into an illustration of business logic and technical behaviour.
+They also work greatly [without the operators](#without-decorator-and-pipe-operators).

 #### Business Logic in Self-Expanatory Code